wildduck2/duck-ui/packages/duck-ttest/article-about-this.md

 ## Built-in Type Suites (SQL, JSON, and More)

-`duck-ttest` includes **ready-to-use type suites** to help you model and validate structured formats like:
+`ttest` includes **ready-to-use type suites** to help you model and validate structured formats like:

 * SQL schemas (`InferSchema<T>`)
 * JSON types and paths (`InferJson<T>`)